uxlfoundation/oneapi-spec-site/README.rst

    Website draft URL: https://662cecf4606617cb73f85378--oneapi-spec.netlify.app

 * If everything looks good, merge the PR.
-The site will be built and deployed to the main site.
+To deploy to production, manually trigger the publish workflow by clicking on the "Run workflow" button in the `GitHub Actions tab`_.

 Site Layout
 ===========

-The site layout is determined by the ``site.yaml`` file.
+The site layout is determined by the `site.yaml`_ file.
 A nested set of directories is described by a nested set of dictionaries.
 When a key is not a dictionary, it is assumed to be a URL for a release.